olliethomas/thesis/content/00_annual_review/lit_review.md

 distribution for each sub-group such that $P(s|\bar{x}) = 0.5$.

 The concept of changing the input space is an intriguing one.
-On one hand, a person?s features are not discriminatory in themselves, after all, discriminatory features are _usually_ qualitative.
+On one hand, a person's features are not discriminatory in themselves, after all, discriminatory features are _usually_ qualitative.
 That said, some features are due to the disparate impact of previous unfair decisions.
 An example of this may be disproportionate wealth distribution in the US